 to accommodate students throughout the state and region.

 The Chemeketa SLPA program is an approved program by the California Board of Examiners for Speech-Language Pathology Assistant education.
+(Students in California must earn the AAS degree).
 The Chemeketa SLPA program is also approved by the Washington Board of Examiners.
 The program may (and has been) be compatible with other state requirements, students are encouraged to contact their state licensing entities.

 Admission to the program requires an application process.
 The application forms are available to download via this site.